Priya-raja/FrontEndDev/log.md

  ### November 30: R1Day30 flexbox challenges like stair css and flashing card
  Learning: learned about align-self in flexbox to design stair css.

+ ### December 1: R1Day31 Started BBQ spalsh page.
+ Learning: Learned about some tricks in flexbox.

+ ### December 2: R1Day32 Completed WEB dev challenge
+ Learning: It took long hours to do this learned how to make responsive images.